AKASH-00018/cyber-security-internship-task8/README.md

-# 🔒 Task 8: Keylogger Creation for Educational Use
+# 🔒 Task 8: Keylogger Creation

 ## 🌟 Objective

 This project was developed as part of the Cyber Security Internship to understand the mechanics of **keylogging** using Python.
-The primary goal is to gain awareness of how attackers capture keystrokes, which is crucial for developing effective detection and prevention strategies. **This tool is for educational and defensive purposes only.**
+The primary goal is to gain awareness of how attackers capture keystrokes, which is crucial for developing effective detection and prevention strategies.

 ---